nihey/webpack-single-page-boilerplate/README.md

 - Your javascript entry point is `scripts/index.js`
 - Your style entry point is `styles/index.less`
+- 'environment.json' file provides optional environment variable settings, but you can delete it if you don't need it.
 - The `plugins/html-plugin.js` file is better explained on the *About* section, with the `html-parser-plugin` plugin.